tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/sendinvitation.html' target='_blank'>Quick Base Documentation</a>

+Use API_SendInvitation to send an email invitation to your application.
+You can send an email invitation to either an existing Quick Base user that you have granted application access to via API_AddUserToRole, or to a new Quick Base user that you have created via API_ProvisionUser.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Application DBID